73cirdan/MMM-rainfc/README.md

 |`refreshInterval`| (optional) Time to wait for refresh <br>**Type:** `number`<br>**Default:** <i>900000</i><br>**Remark:** Time to download new data in milisecond (15*60*1000)|
 |`autohide`| (expiremental) Completely hide the module (including header) when no rain is expected <br>**Type:** `boolean`<br>**Default:** <i>false</i>|

+**Deprecated**
-Deprecated, no longer needed, see css file for tunning or make your own custom css to prevent overwrite during pull
+No longer needed, see css file for tunning or make your own custom css to prevent overwrite during pull.
 |Option|Description|
 |---|---|
 |`width` | controls the size of the module|